5 Ways HR can be Influential in Driving Growth

 1. Be the “People Expert"

-56% of CEOs worries about insufficient talent within their companies.
+56% of CEOs worry about insufficient talent within their companies.
 Other top worries of CEOs include insufficient leadership talent, lack of alignment of individual and business objectives, and low employee satisfaction.
 It is the duty of the HR manager to motivate employees and harness their talent.
 HR should get to know each employee on a personal level and learn about personal goals to make sure they are in line with the company’s goals.
 HR managers need to be able to get the most out of fewer people to drive growth, to do this they must understand their employees so that they know the best ways to encourage and empower them.

 2. Manage the Team